MUNComputerScienceSociety/ChallengeSet-W2020/week-02/messybanner.md

 C 2001
 ```

-Since you want your implmentation to be generic enough that it doesn't have to be changed in the future, you shouldn't validate that a building actually exists.
+Since you want your implementation to be generic enough that it doesn't have to be changed in the future, you shouldn't validate that a building actually exists.

 Also, since online courses don't have physical rooms, you also consider no data to be valid data.